Square VS Merchant Account: Which Is Better For Your Business?

 Although both Square and a traditional merchant account allow you to accept credit and debit card payments, there are significant differences between them.
 The table below summarizes the most important differences you need to be aware of in deciding which option is best for your business:

-Pay-as-you-go billing | Fees are billed every month, even if you don’t process any transactions |
+Fees are billed every month, even if you don’t process any transactions |

-No long-term contract or early termination fee | May include long-term contract (typically 3 years) and early termination fee (up to $500 on average) |
+May include a long-term contract (typically 3 years) and an early termination fee (up to $500 on average) |

-No recurring monthly fees for a standard account | Multiple recurring monthly & annual fees |
+No recurring monthly fees for a standard account (Square Free plan) |

 In addition to these considerations, one of the primary differences between Square and traditional merchant accounts is that with Square, everyone is offered the same terms and prices.
 This isn’t usually the case with merchant accounts, where contract terms, fee schedules, and processing rates will all vary from one business to the next and can be adjusted in your favor with some aggressive negotiation.
-Most traditional merchant account providers don’t disclose any pricing information or contract terms on their websites, preferring to use a quote-based system that’s tailored to the size and needs of each business.

-Fortunately, there has been a very positive trend within the processing industry in recent years to offer more transparency – particularly on rates and fees – to prospective merchants.
-Most of our top-rated providers now provide extensive disclosures of processing rate plans, fee schedules, and contract terms right on their websites.
 Merchants trying to decide on a provider can easily compare their estimated costs with what Square would cost them.
 For many small businesses, Square will indeed be the cheaper option.
 However, at higher processing volumes, the significantly lower interchange-plus rates offered by a full-service merchant account provider will prove to be the better bargain, even with the additional monthly and annual fees factored in.

 Does The Difference Between Square & Traditional Credit Card Processing Matter?

 If you’re a small business owner, you may be wondering why you would want to choose a merchant account over simply using Square.
-The truth is that, for many small and seasonal businesses, Square is usually the cheapest and easiest option available.
+The truth is that, for many small and seasonal businesses, Square usually is the cheapest and easiest option available.
 With no monthly fees and no long-term commitment, you can use it as little or as much as you need to, without paying anything extra.
 Square is a particularly attractive option to seasonal merchants, who often get stuck paying monthly fees even during the months when their business is closed.

 Is Square Cheaper Than Other Merchant Services?

-Monthly Fees | None | Variable, usually at least $10/month |
+Variable, usually at least $10/month |

-Ideal For | Small or newly established business (less than $5K/month processing volume | Medium-large business (over $5K/month processing volume) |
+Small or newly established business (less than $5K/month processing volume) |

 As a very general rule, Square usually costs less overall if your business processes less than $5,000 per month in credit and debit card transactions.
 Above this amount, a good merchant services provider can be less expensive.
 However, it’s important to remember that the $5,000 figure is nothing more than a very general average.
 We’ve seen figures as low as $1,500 per month and as high as $10,000 per month as the suggested “tipping point” where a merchant account makes more sense.